About

 Schools Recommendation Schemes

-Macquarie University participates in the Schools Recommendation Scheme (SRS), which is processed centrally through UAC.
-SRS allows your school to recommend you for an early university offer.
+The Schools Recommendation Scheme (SRS) allows your school to recommend you for an early university offer.
 Your Year 11 academic achievements, as well as your school’s rating of your aptitude and learning ability, will be considered.
 If you are found to be suitable, you'll be made an early offer.
-The scheme is available for most Macquarie degrees, including some distance degrees.
+The scheme is available for most Macquarie degrees and is processed centrally through UAC.

 Limited ATAR